© Crown copyright 2021

 - nightclubs, dance halls, and discotheques

-- indoor play areas (including soft play centres and areas, and indoor inflatable and trampolining parks (except for use by persons with a disability)
+- indoor play areas including soft play centres and areas, and indoor inflatable and trampolining parks (except for use by persons with a disability)

 - bingo halls